 One of the most popular images of the Child Jesus is the miraculous Infant of Prague, Czechoslovakia.
-This 19" tall wax image shows the Christ Child dressed in royal robe, with a crown on His head, the globe (symbolizing the world) surmounted by a cross on His left hand, and with two fingers of His right hand raised in a gesture of blessing.
-Traditionally the robe of the Infant is being changed seasonally and comes in different colors:
+This 19-inch tall wax image shows the Christ Child dressed in a royal robe, with a crown on His head, the globe (symbolizing the world) surmounted by a cross on His left hand, and with two fingers of His right hand raised in a gesture of blessing.
+The infant's robe is traditionally changed seasonally and comes in a variety of colors:

 Green – at Ordinary time

 Red or Gold – during Christmas

 White or Gold – during Easter

 Blue – at Immaculate Conception and other Marian Feasts